Architecture of Cardiff: 21st-century architecture

-Cardiff began the new century in 2000 with the completion of a House of the Future at the St Fagans National History Museum.
+Cardiff began the new century in 2000 with the completion of a House for the Future at the St Fagans National History Museum.
 It was a joint initiative between BBC Wales and Malcolm Parry of the Welsh School of Architecture and aimed to create a zero carbon house on a reasonable £120,000 budget, using the latest technologies.

 Cardiff Bay underwent an urban regeneration scheme in the late 20th century and its Barrage was a major civil engineering project.
 New buildings of note in this area include: